 Hydrogeological studies include the determination of aquifer parameters by conducting pumping tests on dug/bore/tube wells and analysis of pumping test data.

-Basically, pumping tests are conducted for a wide variety of reasons, including the following:
+Basically, we offer the people living and working around Wichita water well testing for a wide variety of reasons, including the following:

 - To determine the reliable long-term yield (or ‘safe’ yield) of a borehole.